yandex/odyssey/README.md

 **flint**

-Fiber networked engine library on top of libuv.
+Fast cooperative multitasking engine library built on top of *libuv*.

+The library can be used to simplify programming<br>
+of a complex asynchronous applications.